CompuCell3D/CompuCell3DDevelopersManual/docs/prerequisites_cpp.rst

 Prerequisites
 =============

-We assume that you know C++ .
-To be more precise, you need to understand polymorphism, how virtual functions work and have basic knowledge of templates.
-We also assume that you are familiar with Cellular Potts Model, that is that you understand what CPM is all about and how it works.
+This chapter assumes that you are comfortable with C++.
+In particular, you should understand polymorphism, virtual functions, and the basics of templates.
+We also assume that you are familiar with the Cellular Potts Model (CPM), including what it is and how it works.

-We will try to demonstrate how to develop new plugins by using a concrete example.
-This is probably the best way to introduce you to CompuCell3D development.
-Before we go there it is probably a good idea to understand how CompuCell3D works.
+We will demonstrate how to develop new plugins by working through a concrete example.
+This is usually the most effective way to introduce CompuCell3D development.
+Before we begin, it is useful to understand how CompuCell3D works.